rjwing71/ElectricImp/README.md

 #### Setup the Process Criteria

-Next we’ll set up the criteria that will fire the process:
+Next we'll set up the criteria that will fire the process:

 1. Click *Add Criteria*.
 2. For Criteria Name, enter *Related to SmartFridge*.